jjhenrichs/Jammming/README.md

 ## Lessons Learned

+- Retieve data from a server using fetch API
 - Make a call to an API using useEffect
+- Resolve Promises using async and await keywords
 - Pass functions and variables with props
 - Make a request to a server and format the response
 - Display and position elements with CSS